dmeditor/doc/tutorial/concepts.md

 2. Edit a page with section menu.
 You will need layout widget like "section menu", where you can bind data source from other pages.
 In this case DM Editor handles page's section menu route automatically.
 Eg. a "About us" page with section menu: "About", "History", "Contact".
 3. Edit whole site layout.
 You need widgets for site menus, main area, footer etc. In this case you will need to map route to DM Editor since "Main area" widget will handle all pages.
 Most of time layout is in the project, so this way is not needed, but it's possible and this way gets benefit of editing footer/header in DM Editor.
 Note it should be only administator doing this.

-!!! info end "Tip: both news list and news detail can be DM Editor pages"
+!!! tip "Tip: both news list and news detail can be DM Editor pages"

     A news list page can be just a static DM Editor page, with NewsList widget inside.

     A news detail page can be a static DM Editor page with News Detail widget inside, while fetching data is done in the widget.

-!!! info end "Tip: Benefit of putting News Detail into DM Editor"
+!!! tip "Tip: Benefit of putting News Detail into DM Editor"

     Comparing to routing to news detail directly: Editor/Administrator can set option visually or add more info, eg. adding general message above, then it affect all the news detail.

+#### Tune editor's styling ability

+DM Editor gives lots of style freedom to editor.
+For example,

+- Almost all widgets have common style settings (can be disabled) like: background color, padding, margin top, self align, width.

+- DM Editor has layout widget like 2 columns layout, Grid, List container, so editor can add lots of levels inside, eg. 3 columns layout -> 2 columns layout -> left image right text

+This "too much" freedom in general gives flexiblity, but sometimes can create bad design.
+There are some ways to help:

+- Configure default styles, so when a widget is added, default style is set (eg. heading's top margin).
+- Disable some unneeded general style settings.
+- Predefine colors, like text color, background color, default color.
+- Save predefined blocks so editor can use directly.

+!!! tip

+    Make some guidline of UI, like color, padding, font size, etc (with samples) for editors.
+Of course, close work between designer and editor is always the best way.

 #### Share code between admin and frontend